plantasia-space-org/docs.plantasia.space/docs/00-plantasia.space/01-faq.md

 <details>
   <summary>What is an Orbiter?</summary>
-  <div>A spaceship that acts as a musical meta-instrument (effects/processing chain) you design and share to shape playback.</div>
+  <div>A spaceship that acts as a musical meta-instrument (sampler with effects/processing chain) you design and share to shape playback.</div>
 </details>

 <details>